 Bet Online follows a pretty similar route in all honesty.
 They have a pretty good looking app, without ever being amazing and whilst they do entertain more markets than Bovada, it still leaves a little to be desired.
-In fact, we would probably be better off using a European bookmaker such as bet365 where possible as they will likely have a better designed horse racing app and also as wide, if not wider, range of markets.
+In fact, we would probably be better off using a European bookmaker where possible as they will likely have a better designed horse racing app and also as wide, if not wider, range of markets.
 Read our detailed Bovada review.

 Carbon Sports are the clear winner here if you are a United States citizens who wants to place a bet on a horse race from their phone.
 Their app covers every race from every racetrack in the United States.
 Bets can be placed on thoroughbred, harness and greyhound races throughout the US, as well as races in other countries, such as the United Kingdom and Ireland.